So, you are interested in producing real estate videos?!

 How much should I charge for a real estate video?

-Explore competitor’s websites and see what they are charging and watch examples of their work to get a grasp on what your local market is a custom too.
+Explore competitors’ websites, see what they are charging, and watch examples of their work to grasp what your local market is accustomed to.

 Also, know your market size and potential!

-This entirely depends on the area that you plan to shoot in and the average price of a home in that area.
+This entirely depends on the area you plan to shoot in and the average price of a home.

-A bigger market like Los Angeles is going to be much different than a small coastal community like Brookings, OR.
+A bigger market like Los Angeles will be much different than a small coastal community like Brookings, OR.

-If you have an idea of what the house is going for, you can use this information to estimate the profit the real estate agent is going to bring home.
+If you know what the house is going for, you can use this information to estimate the profit the real estate agent will bring home.
 Now, how big a slice of that do you want?

 What other things should I be mindful of from a business owner standpoint?

 One thing you should have to consider is getting insurance for your small videography company.